GoogleChrome/web.dev/src/site/content/en/blog/creative-list-styling/index.md

 ## Styling lists that don't look like lists

-Sometimes we might want to style our lists in a way that is totally different from the default styling.This is often the case with a navigation menu, for example, where we usually want to remove all markers, and might display our list horizontally, using flexbox.
+Sometimes we might want to style our lists in a way that is totally different from the default styling.
+[This is often the case with a navigation menu](https://codepen.io/michellebarker/pen/vYRXNXX), for example, where we usually want to remove all markers, and might display our list horizontally, using flexbox.
 A common practice is to set the `list-style` property to `none`.
 This will mean the marker pseudo-element will no longer be accessible in the DOM.

 {% Aside 'caution' %}
 A word of warning: `list-style: none` will cause Safari to no longer recognise an unordered list in the accessibility tree—meaning that a screen reader would no longer announce helpful information such as the number of items.
 A simple fix (assuming your list should be read as such) is to use `role="list"` on the `<ul>` or `<ol>` element in your HTML, as [recommended by accessibility expert Scott O'Hara](https://www.scottohara.me/blog/2019/01/12/lists-and-safari.html).